gagle/nx-check-changes/README.md

-# changed-directories
+# nx-skip-non-affected-paths

-GitHub Action that detects changed directories in a push or pull request events.
+GitHub Action that checks non-affected paths by code changes in a Nx workspace.

 There are times when you want to know which directories have been modified in a pull request.
 This is especially useful for monorepo projects, for instance for [Nx workspaces](https://nx.dev/).